Model theoretic events: Induced substructures

+has $\mathbb{P}_{\mu}$-measure 1?
 There are several \emph{relatively easy contexts} in which the answer to the above question is yes.
 We will briefly discuss these later in this section.
-There are also quite a few examples where the answer is no. Our main affirmative result occurs in the following setting: Suppose that $\mathcal{L}$ is a finite relational language and $\mu$ satisfies a particular extension axiom, then there exists an $\mathcal{L}$-structure $N_{\mu}$ with the desired properties.
-Moreover, $Th_{\mathcal{L}}(N_{\mu})$ is countably categorical.
-Before continuing any further, we remark that for any $\mathcal{L}$-structure $N$, the event $B_{N}$ is $\mathbb{P}_{\mu}$-measurable whenever $\mu$ does not concentrate on points.
+There are also quite a few examples where the answer is no. Our main affirmative result occurs in the following setting: If $\mathcal{L}$ is a finite relational language and $\mu$ satisfies a particular extension axiom, then there exists an $\mathcal{L}$-structure $N$ with the desired properties.
+Moreover, $\Th_{\mathcal{L}}(N)$ is countably categorical.

+To address this, we now make explicit the connection between generic sampling and the space of labeled $\mathcal{L}$-structures.
+We use this transfer map to show that the events of the form $B_N$ are $\mathbb{P}_{\mu}$-measurable.